Ajan0211/ProTyper/DIARY.md

 ### 2nd April

 I have fully updated my diary as well as doing the professional issues section in my final year report.

+### 6th April

+I have finished my Final year report as well as update my readme file.
+I have also fixed some grammer mistakes within some comments in the code.